github/vscode-codeql/CONTRIBUTING.md

 #### Running the tests

+You will need to have `npm run watch` running in the background.

 ##### 1. From the terminal

-First move into the `extensions/ql-vscode` directory.
-Then, depending on which tests you want to run, use the appropriate command to run the tests:
+Then, from the `extensions/ql-vscode` directory, use the appropriate command to run the tests:

 * Unit tests: `npm run test:unit`
 * View Tests: `npm test:view`